CEE Banking Sectors: In crisis and recovery mode at the same time

 It goes without saying that courageous support measures of a fiscal, monetary and regulatory nature have made the COVID-19 hit very manageable so far.
 After all, in this crisis we expect a fiscal impulse of 5-10% of GDP in CE/SEE, whereas in the Global Financial Crisis it has averaged around 3% of GDP – often followed by a rapid pro-cyclical cut.

 Unemployment rates should therefore also rise less than in the aftermath of the Global Financial Crisis of 2008.
 On top of fiscal support liquidity support, regulatory forbearance and capital relief measures had been implemented in a swift and pragmatic way.
-This is positive news as it was often feared that additional capital buffers won’t be cut in a bold and timely manner in crisis times.
+This is positive news, as it was often feared that additional capital buffers won’t be cut in a bold and timely manner in crisis times.

-Short term crisis impacts manageable, substantive medium-term challenges
+Short-term crisis impacts manageable, substantial medium-term challenges

 The short-term crisis impact is manageable due to a substantial degree of accumulated resilience.
-Foreign currency lending is less widespread in the region (outside of Belarus).
+Foreign currency lending is less widespread in the region (excepting Belarus).
 The share of FCY loans in the CEE region declined once again significantly in 2019, bringing it close to 10-20% of the total loan portfolio in many of the CE countries and also in Russia.

 In the SEE region and Ukraine plus Belarus, the figure is still 30-40%.
 However, with the exception of Belarus, the share of FCY loans is some 20 percentage points lower in all CE/SEE countries and Ukraine than at the beginning of Global Financial Crisis.
 Moreover, overall lending strategies had been prudent, and risk disciplined.
 Sectorial overheating tendencies were counteracted with foresight (e.g. in the Czech Republic, Slovakia, Romania and Russia).